Introduction To Excel: A Complete Guide

 This is the easiest way to change existing data.
 Click on the cell you want to change and just type and press enter.
 It will automatically replace the contents with the newly typed data.

-To edit a cell either double click on it or press F2 on the keyboard.
-Excel will show you that the cell can be edited in the bottom left hand corner of the window.
+To edit a cell either double-click it or press F2 on the keyboard.
+Excel will show you that the cell can be edited in the bottom left-hand corner of the window.

 To save the changes press enter or click onto another cell.

-If you have a spreadsheet of figures with functions and formulas in it, you may want to check what other information in dependant on the data you want to delete before you delete it.
+If you have a spreadsheet of figures with functions and formulas in it, you may want to check what other information is dependent on the data you want to delete before you delete it.